ksiewert/BetaScan/README.md

 ## Basic Usage

 ### Input File Format
 Beta Scan takes in a tab separated file with two columns.
 The first column contains the coordinate of each variant, and the second contains the frequency, between 0 and 1, exclusive, of the variant.
 The file should be sorted by position (the unix command sort -g will do this for you).
-Variants with frequencies of exactly 0 or 1 will be ignored.
+Variants with frequencies of exactly 0 or 1 should not be included.
 The scan should be run on each chromosome separately.
 An example of a sample file is below:

 ```
 1	.2